XGrayOcba/XGrayOcba/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 🔰 Insure Tunnel Vpn
-- To Download The app copy the link below then paste it to google chrome
+- To Download The App copy the link below then paste it to google chrome then proceed to download the app.
 - 📥 https://url.sikatpinoy.com/1lbC

 <!---